ddc-java/ddc-day/index.md

 ## Notes

 * All examples of Markdown or LaTeX rendering are shown as blockquotes.
-These can be distinguished from normal blockquotes by the left border color: For actual blockquotes, this border is in "Deep Dive yellow"; for example renderings, it's dark gray.
+These can be distinguished from normal blockquotes by the border to the left of the content: For actual blockquotes, this border is a solid line in **Deep Dive yellow**{:.primary-yellow}; for example renderings, it's a dotted dark gray line.